Dc-Valerian/Dc-Valerian/README.md

 - 🔭 I’m Studying at CodeLab.
 - 💬 Ask me about anything or discuss anything with me on Typescript ...Let's Exploring Technical Content Writing.
-- 📫 How to reach me: www.linkedin.com/in/valerian-adimike-a95160248 valerianpedro03@gmail.comm @ValerianPedro
+- 📫 How to reach me: www.linkedin.com/in/valerian-adimike-a95160248 valerianpedro03@gmail.comm

 LANGUAGE and STACKS: